-Parent/carer(s) responsibilities
+Parent/carer(s) have responsibility to:

-- Encourage regular and punctual attendance, being fully aware of their legal responsibilities. - Ensure that the child in their care arrives punctually, prepared for learning. - Provide clear reasons for any absence which ensures the school can code the absence properly and accurately. - Contact the school on the first day of the child's absence as early as possible and preferably before the start of the school day. - Avoid making arrangements to remove children from school during term time. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence, including any safeguarding matter.
+- Be fully aware of their legal responsibilities for ensuring the child in their care attends school every day - Ensure that the child in their care arrives at school punctually, prepared for learning. - Provide clear reasons to the school for any absence which ensures the school can code the child's absence properly and accurately. - Contact the school on the first day of the child's absence as early as possible (and before 9 am) - Avoid making arrangements to remove children from school during term time as this can only be authorised in exceptional circumstances. - Respond helpfully and positively to any enquiry made by the school to ascertain the reason for any absence related to the child in their care, including any safeguarding matter. - Adhere to any co-constructed reintegration plan where the child in their care has been absent from school for a longer period.